javendzk/Javana-EXC-Intern-23/README.md

 ## Javen's EXC FTUI 23 Software Internship
+This repository is used to store the weekly task of software intern.
+From basic HTML to React JS at the end.
+Thank you bang Dimas for having us!

 | Week | Task |
 | ------ | ------ |
 | Pre-1 | Centered search bar with HTML & CSS |